CELIAC DISEASE OVERVIEW

 Children who do not have bothersome symptoms of celiac disease often find it hard to follow a strict gluten-free diet.
 Indeed, some doctors have questioned the need for a gluten-free diet in people without symptoms.
 However, most experts recommend a strict gluten-free diet for all children with celiac disease, whether or not the child has symptoms, for the following reasons:

-●Some children with celiac disease have vitamin or nutrient deficiencies, even if they feel well.
+●Some children with celiac disease develop vitamin or nutrient deficiencies, even if they feel well.
 If untreated, these deficiencies can cause problems (such as anemia due to iron deficiency or bone loss due to vitamin D deficiency).
 People with celiac disease who do not follow a strict gluten-free diet are more likely to have certain health problems as adults, including osteoporosis (thinning of bones) and having babies with lower birth weight.

 ●Strictly following a gluten-free diet usually helps improve a child's energy and sense of well-being even if the child does not have obvious symptoms.